Fred Myrow: Musical career

-After the release of his first album, 1965’s "Songs from the Japanese", Myrow decided to move beyond the world of classical music and undertook studies of world music.
+After the release of his first album, 1965's "Songs from the Japanese", Myrow decided to move beyond the world of classical music and undertook studies of world music.
 He was a friend of Jim Morrison and in 1969 provided the music for Morrison's experimental film HWY: An American Pastoral, with a further theatrical collaboration planned at the time of Morrison's death.
 The following year, Leo the Last was Myrow's first feature film score.
 John Boorman won Best Director at the 1970 Cannes Film Festival for the film.
 A few years later, in 1973, he scored Soylent Green, laying down a soundtrack that "is an arresting piece of work" with a "wide array of styles and often ingenious arrangements" and ultimately veering into "particularly bizarre an unnerving territory" The same year he scored Scarecrow, and closed the decade by co-writing the celebrated score for the film Phantasm.
 In 2015, the soundtrack was re-released on vinyl.

-His stage musical “Sure Feels Good” at the Los Angeles Actor’s Theatre led to his joining Los Angeles Theatre Center.
+His stage musical “Sure Feels Good” at the Los Angeles Actor's Theatre led to his joining Los Angeles Theatre Center.
 During his four-year tenure he produced forty concerts and scored twenty plays.
 In May 1993, his symphony “Frontiers,” commissioned by the National Endowment for the Arts was performed by the Los Angeles Philharmonic, another of his works conducted by Lawrence Foster.
 Myrow conducted the European premiere of the work with the Halle Orchestra in Manchester, England.
 The following year his ballet “Mango” premiered.
 Myrow was also a pianist, and gave live performances of his compositions.
 The American pianist Brad Mehldau dedicated a song in his solo piano suite Elegiac Cycle to Myrow, entitled "Goodbye Storyteller (for Fred Myrow)".
 Myrow had died of a heart attack two weeks before Mehldau's recording.

 Personal life and death

 Fred Myrow and actress Elana Eden were married in 1969.
 They had three daughters together - Rachael, Shira and Neora - and remained married for three decades until his death, in 1999, of a heart attack, at their Hollywood Hills home.
 He was 59 years old.

+His brother, Jeff Myrow is a television producer, director and writer.

-Rachael Myrow, the Senior Editor of KQED's Silicon Valley News Desk, has said that "My dad’s fame, especially with Phantasm, is for a particular subset of humanity: Gen-X males...
+Rachael Myrow, the Senior Editor of KQED's Silicon Valley News Desk, has said that "My dad's fame, especially with Phantasm, is for a particular subset of humanity: Gen-X males...
 Every now and then here at KQED, some guy of a certain age will rush up to me and say, 'Rachael Myrow, are you related to Fred Myrow?'"